onnlucky/hotel/readme.txt

 In any scope, you register a tPRIM under a name, the tPRIM will need a function pointer.
 Optionally you can add more data elements.

-The function prototype looks as follows: `void name(tlTask* task, tlFun* fn, tlMap* args)`.
+The function prototype looks as follows: `void name(tlFun* fn, tlMap* args)`.
 Receiving the current task, a pointer back to the tlPRIM you created (from which you can retrieve the extra data elements), and a tlMap containing the arguments.
 You return values by tltask_return(), or tltask_throw().

 There are some rules to adhere:
 * don't call tlcall_call() or friends